-Things to look for in a Laptop ideal for video editing
+Things to look for in a Video Editing Laptop

-Before we give you any specific details or pros and cons regarding the respective laptops, let us look at a few things we need to consider, that make a laptop ideal for video editing.
+Before we give you any specific details or pros and cons regarding the respective laptops for video editors, let us look at a few things we need to consider, before buying the best video editing laptops.

-A laptop that is best for video editing purposes should have a minimum RAM of 8GB.
-Although, we recommend that you go for 16GB RAM if you want a fast-paced no lag heavy video editing.
+When buying laptops for video editing, make sure to focus on the minimum RAM requirements of at least 8GB.
+Although, we recommend that you go for 16GB RAM if you want a fast-paced no lag heavy video editing specifications.

-The processor is another thing that greatly effects the video editing process.
-Moreover, it must be remembered that the processor needs to be at least a quad-core to be able to handle all the heavy rendering and video editing software.
+The processor in the best video editing laptop is another thing that greatly affects the editing process.
+Moreover, it must be remembered that the processor needs to be at least a quad-core to be able to handle all the heavy rendering similar to gaming laptops.

-Furthermore, you’ll have to look for a good Graphics Card that supplies the VRAM( Video Memory RAM) Although, you can do some of the editings with the basic integrated Intel HD Graphics found in many laptops but for heavy video editing, a dedicated graphics card is a must-have.
+Furthermore, you’ll have to look for a good Graphics Card that supplies the VRAM ( Video Memory RAM) when buying the best laptops for video editing.
+Although, you can do some of the editings with the basic integrated Intel HD Graphics found in basic video editing laptops.
+But if you require heavy video editing apps, a dedicated graphics card is a must-have.

-The display panel is also another element when scouting for a laptop capable of editing heavy video editing.
+The display panel is also another element when scouting for the best laptops for video editing.
 Suppose you have a 4k video that you want to be edited.
-Now it’s best to use a laptop with a UHD 4K display panel comprised of 3240 x 2160 pixels.
-Although, a 1080p display can be used for editing 4k footages but the process is rather complex.
+Now it’s better to use the best video editing laptops with a UHD 4K display panel comprised of 3240 x 2160 pixels.
+Although, a 1080p display can be used for editing 4k footage but the process is rather complex.
 In addition to that, a high-quality display screen that is powerful can show you the original colors while editing.
-This might make the video editing work easier for you.
+This might make the editing work easier for you.

 Video Editing software

 Now with that being said, let’s take a look at some mainstream video-editing software that you will be using on the laptops we recommend.
-Moreover, we give you the minimum specifications too for running these software.
-So, without further ado, below are some of the mainstream video editing applications along with detailed descriptions including minimum specifications needed to run them.
+Moreover, we give you the minimum specifications too for running this software.
+So, without further ado, below are some of the mainstream applications along with detailed descriptions including the minimum specifications needed to run them.

-Davinci Resolve is a broadly utilized video editing application.
-Compared to other editing softwares like Adobe Premiere Pro, Resolve’s specifications are more demanding.
+Davinci Resolve is a broadly utilized application.
+Compared to other editing software like Adobe Premiere Pro, Resolve’s specifications are more demanding.
 Presently, you can manage with a quad-core CPU however the fundamental difference lies in the memory and VRAM.
-It’ll work well with 16GB RAM however if you are aiming for 4K video editing, the minimum specified RAM is 16GB.
-Thus, it must be noticed that some laptops in our list probably won’t have the option to use this program to its fullest capacity.
+It’ll work well with 16GB RAM however if you are aiming for 4K, the minimum specified RAM is 16GB.
+Thus, it must be noticed that some laptops on our list probably won’t have the option to use this program to its fullest capacity.